 Let me show you how to make it!

-Ingredients You’ll Need for this Chickpea and Broccoli Sheet Pan Dinner
+Ingredients for this Sheet Pan Dinner

 This simple sheet pan dinner requires just a handful of ingredients.
 A few hearty vegetables and chickpeas are drizzled with some olive oil, salt and spices and roasted to perfection.